eiab30p/OracleConnection/PonyORM_example/README.md

 python testing_conntection.py runserver
 ```

-Since I just want to test the table and DB and see what Oracle interacts with PonyORM I will just run the below command which will run a function as explained in the code.
+Since I just want to test the table, DB and see how Oracle interacts with PonyORM.
+Meaning, I will just run the below command which will run a function as explained in the code.

 ```python
 python testing_connection.py dbCreateRegUser
 ```

-For this example I needed to create another script to print out the results to ensure they are bing save.
+For this example I needed to create another script to print out the results to ensure they are being save.
 Therefore, I created multiple scripts for this example.

 ```python
 python testing_connection.py GetData